bcmohr/canvas-spacemouse-pan/README.md

 ## Setup

 1. Install the plugin in Obsidian
-2. Run the Node.js server: `node server.js`
+2. Navigate to the NODE_SERVER directory
+3. Run npm install to install dependencies
+4. Start the server with node server.js
-3. Start using your SpaceMouse with Obsidian Canvas
+5. Start using your SpaceMouse with Obsidian Canvas

 ## License